Heiltsuk

 Heiltsuk Nation is taking Kirby — an oil shipping company — Canada, and British Columbia to court.
-The case focusses on damages from the catastrophic Nathan E. Stewart spill that spilled toxic fuels into Heiltsuk's marine harvesting areas.
+The case focuses on damages from the catastrophic Nathan E. Stewart spill that spilled toxic fuels into Heiltsuk’s marine harvesting areas.
+Are you in?

 Will you stand with Heiltsuk Nation?